Introduction to the University of Maryland

 Situated on 1,300 acres in the suburban town of College Park, the University is centrally located in the Baltimore-Washington corridor.
 This unique location, just nine miles from downtown Washington, D.C., and approximately 30 miles from both Baltimore and Annapolis, enhances research opportunities for faculty and students by providing access to some of the finest libraries and research centers in the country.

-The Engineering and Physical Sciences Library (EPSL) contains materials in physics, engineering, mathematics, and geology with other significant collections in computer science, environmental sciences, water resources, and aerospace science.
-EPSL is also a U.S. patent and trademark depository library, and its large Technical Reports Center contains collections from NASA, ERDA, Rand Corporation, and other agencies and organizations.
+The concept of the Research Commons extends to the STEM Library, which contains not only a makerspace and GIS consulting lab, but also materials in physics, chemistry, engineering, mathematics, and geology with other significant collections in computer science, environmental sciences, water resources, and aerospace science.
+The STEM Library is a U.S. patent and trademark depository library.

 The Architecture Library contains materials on architectural design, theory and history, urban design, landscape architecture, and building technology.
-This library's special collections include rare architecture books dating as far back as the 17th century, with materials on world expositions from 1851 to 1937.
+This library's collections include architecture books dating as far back as the 17th century, with materials on world expositions from 1851 to 1937.
+It is open to the public M-F from 11:00 AM to 4:00 PM.
+All students enrolled in programs within the School of Architecture, Planning and Preservation have 24/7 swipe access with their ID cards.

 The Art Library collects materials in art history, studio art, art education, photography, graphic arts, interior design, and textiles.
-Special collections include art reproductions and art exhibition catalogs.
+Collections include art reproductions and art exhibition catalogs.

-Opened in 2000 as part of the Clarice Smith Performing Arts Center, the Michelle Smith Performing Arts Library is the central location on the College Park campus for music, theatre, and dance materials.
-Included in the Performing Arts Library is the International Piano Archives at Maryland (IPAM), which houses one of the world's most extensive concentrations of piano recordings, books, scores, and related materials, including the personal papers of many great classical pianists.
-Special Collections in Performing Arts houses research collections maintained through joint agreements with national and international performing arts organizations, as well as collections donated by individuals, such as the Charles Fowler Papers and the Howe Collection of Musical Instrument Literature.
+Part of the Clarice Smith Performing Arts Center, the Michelle Smith Performing Arts Library is the central location on the College Park campus for music, theatre, and dance materials.
+Included in the Performing Arts Library is the International Piano Archives at Maryland (IPAM), which houses one of the world's most extensive concentrations of piano recordings.

 The University of Maryland is accredited by the Middle States Association of Colleges and Secondary Schools and is a member of the prestigious Association of American Universities.
 Individual graduate programs may be accredited by their appropriate agencies.
 Students should check with their graduate program of interest for particular accreditations.